Are you looking for easy-to-understand advice that will show you exactly how to become a learning and development specialist?

 Getting experience in the field will help you better to understand the work of a learning and development specialist.
 It will also allow you to develop the skills you need for the job.

 While you don’t need to have years of experience to become a learning and development specialist, any experience you can get will be beneficial.
-If you’re not sure what job is best for you, look through our list of training jobs to get an idea of the different roles you can play in learning and development.
+You may even want to consider finding an internship in the field.

 Joining a professional organization will give you access to resources, networking opportunities, and professional development opportunities.
 When you’re a member of a professional organization, you’ll also be able to stay up-to-date on the latest trends and developments in the field.